ayyjohn/ayyjohn.github.io/_posts/2021-01-11-herbie-for-roty.markdown

 </p>

 I'm not actually sure what the overlap is between football fans and software engineers.
 There must be some, at least with how aggressively the NFL is advertising AWS.
-Plus you've got people on Reddit doing data analysis to come up with goofy stats, (and [photoshops](https://www.reddit.com/r/Chargers/comments/kvy2k8/the_little_guys/)).
+You've got some crowd out there using some form of SQL to do data analysis to come up with stats like [these](https://twitter.com/JarrettTSutton/status/1333599792858099713).
 And teams have analytics departments as well.
 [Or at least they fucking should](https://www.boltsfromtheblue.com/2018/7/19/17593186/the-los-angeles-chargers-dont-have-a-single-analytics-employee-nfl). ([@chargers](https://twitter.com/Chargers) you hiring?)

 Anyway, I'm a Chargers fan.
-This year we took Justin Herbert at #6 and at the time I was bummed we didn't get Tua but for now it looks we're doing just fine.
-Nothing against the Dolphins, but one of the two is a candidate for Rookie of the Year and the other isn't.
+This year we took Justin Herbert at #6 and at the time I was bummed we didn't get Tua but for now it looks we're doing [just fine](https://www.youtube.com/watch?v=q9NlShd6Xoc).
+Nothing against the Dolphins, but one of the two is the favorite for Rookie of the Year and the other isn't.
+Also, how can you not love [this](https://www.youtube.com/watch?v=BjJh7HfZHIo)

 Herbert balled out pretty much every week (except vs the Pats) and each week Chargers fans did their part: Herbert won rookie of the week 9 times this year out of a possible 15 (week 1 he didn't play).

 I would like to do my part too.

 # The Idea
 I started by looking into whether I could write a click bot to vote for Justin while I was busy with work.
-I mostly write in Python, so I figured I'd use it to control the page.
+I mostly write in Python for my job, so I figured I'd use it to control the page.
 The voting is just click, wait, click, wait, refresh, repeat.
 Seemed easy enough.
 Unfortunately the most common tool, pyautogui, doesn't seem to be ready to support Macos big sur yet.

-So next option, can I write a script in my browser that'll do the same thing?
+So next option, can I write a script in my browser's console that'll do the same thing?
 The answer is... almost.

 # Switching to Javascript